dcat4/ensembleTax/taxmapper_tutorial.md

     ##     kingdom   largegroup division      class           order           genus
     ## 1 Eukaryota Stramenopile  Clade_X Ochrophyta Bacillariophyta Pseudonitzschia

-So we see we have a set of 2 ASVs with taxonomic assignments, and a taxonomic nomenclature that contains 1 taxonomic entry (we're trying to make a simple example here; most reference databases have thousands of taxonomic entries).
+So we see we have a set of 2 ASVs with taxonomic assignments, and a taxonomic nomenclature that contains 1 taxonomic entry (we're trying to make a simple example here; you'll have thousands of entries in each if you're doing this with real data).

 Now would be a good time to review the *taxmapper* documentation to get a sense of the different parameter spaces available.
 Here we'll try to demonstrate what these different parameters are doing.